 13: Atomic Habits

-James Clear, the author of this book and #1 New York Times bestseller.
+One of my favorite books all the time.
+James Clear is the author of this book, and it’s the #1 New York Times bestseller.
 In this book, James focuses on habits, decision-making, continuous improvement, and the importance of strengthening the foundation of life in order to achieve greater heights.